 - Dr. Raman Kumar awarded PhD from Manipal University in 2011.
 His doctoral work was titled, ‘Woodpecker community responses to forest management in sub-Himalayan dipterocarp forests of northwestern India’.
 Dr. Ajith Kumar and Dr. Ghazala Shahabuddin were his guides.

 - Dr. G. V. Reddy (IFS) awarded PhD from Manipal University in 2011.
 His doctoral work was titled, ‘Comparative Evaluation of Management Regimes for Biodiversity Conservation in India: A Case Study from Nagarahole, Karnataka’.
 The study was conducted in collaboration with Karnataka Forest Department.
 Dr. Ullas Karanth was his guide and Dr. Anindya Sinha was his co-guide.

 - Dr. N. Samba Kumar awarded PhD from Manipal University in 2011.
 His doctoral work was titled, ‘Assessment of distribution and abundance of ungulate prey spatial models in Nagarahole and Bandipur Tiger Reserves of India’.
 Dr. Ullas Karanth was his guide.

-- Devcharan Jathanna is currently studying at Manipal University.
+- Dr. Devcharan Jathanna was awarded PhD from the Manipal University.
 His doctoral studies examine the ecology and conservation of small carnivores in the Western Ghats.
-He is being guided by Dr. Ullas Karanth and Dr. Ajith Kumar.
+He was guided by Dr. Ullas Karanth and Dr. Ajith Kumar.